 MAPS & COURSE INFO

-Earn future race credits, race swag, free park pass, food, and volunteer hours (as needed).
+Earn future race credits, race swag, free park passes, food, and volunteer hours (as needed).
 Club support options are available as well for team aid station takeovers.
 The SignUp Genius link will open around August.
+Since this event has an unknown finish day/time the later shifts will be tentative.

 See our Volunteer Signup Page.